exchangeRate430L/frontend/README.md

 - const getBalance: uses callBack when a user logs in to fetch the user's USD and LBP balance and displays them appropriately.
 Uses the "/balance" route.

 - const fetchUserTransactions: uses callBack when a user logs in to fetch the user's individually done transactions on the website and displays them in a table appropriately.
 Uses the "/transaction" GET route.

+- getAlerts(): is a function that edits the alert parameter in the user database to receive alert of prices.

+- stopAlert(): is a function that edits the alert parameter in the user database to stop receiving alerts of prices.

 # Structure
 - components folder contains all components used in the homeScreen and the profileScreen which are also included there.
 The use of seperate components is the main thing in React which is not to rerender the whole website whenever a state of a child component is created.